EtherCAT Master Software on Windows

 EtherCAT and Windows

-Of course Windows is not a real-time operating system (RTOS) and that means that a deterministic, stable, fast EtherCAT cycle time cannot be guaranteed with an off-the-self-installation.
-While it is possible to achieve update rates >= 4 milliseconds, even these relatively slow cycle times are still not always going to be met.
-Due to this, the Distributed Clocks (DC) feature of EtherCAT typically cannot be used.
+Of course, Windows is not a real-time operating system (RTOS), and that means that a deterministic, stable, fast EtherCAT cycle time cannot be guaranteed with an off-the-shelf installation.
+While achieving update rates around 4 milliseconds and greater is possible, even these relatively slow cycle times will only sometimes be met.
+Accordingly, EtherCAT’s Distributed Clocks (DC) synchronization feature typically cannot be used in Windows.

-Below we will describe the different options acontis offers for an EtherCAT Master implementation within Windows.
+Below, we will describe the different options acontis offers for an EtherCAT Master implementation within Windows.

-• Off-the-shelf Windows used (Windows is used “as is”, no specific settings are applied)
+• Off-the-shelf Windows used (Windows is used “as-is,” no specific settings are applied)

 • acontis Windows NDIS filter driver: Use any available Ethernet Interface for EtherCAT